uwx/uwx.github.io/src/markdown/welcome.md

 I'm a backend C# and Java developer and frontend JavaScript / TypeScript + Solid, Svelte, Vue, and Angular.

-I also like reverse engineering, network security and optimizing compilers, and I also speak Python, Lua, and Ruby.
+I also like reverse engineering, network security and optimizing compilers, and I also speak Python, Lua, Ruby, Vala, and a little Rust.

 ### Here are some of my things: